sohma/WinFormCamera/README.md

 # README #

-How to capture using camera with Windows Form, And Write the picture.
+How to capture using camera with Windows Form, and write the picture.

 ### Sample of capture using WinForm and writing the picture ###